By Solution

 • Microscopy Techniques.
 These qualitative techniques rely on measuring contrasts.
 The results provide relevant information about peaks and valleys on surfaces.

-Surface Roughness Chart Symbols and Abbreviations
+Surface Roughness Symbols Chart and Abbreviations

 When you search for machining surface finish symbols on your favorite browser, you would notice a range of abbreviations.
 These include Ra, Rsk, Rq, Rku, Rz, and more.
 They are units used in measuring surface finish.